 Self–Service And Single Sign-On

 As employees bring their personal devices to work and adopt readily available SaaS applications, maintaining control over their applications across corporate data centers and public cloud platforms has become a significant challenge.
-Microsoft has proven experience in identity management through Microsoft Windows Server Active Directory and Forefront Identity Manager.
-Now Microsoft has extended our offerings to provide you with a powerful set of cloud based identity and access management solutions on Microsoft Azure Active Directory.
-Unify access—reduce the number of usernames and passwords needed to login.
+Microsoft has proven experience in identity management through Windows Server Active Directory and Forefront Identity Manager.
+Now Microsoft has extended our offerings to provide you with a powerful set of cloud based identity and access management solutions on Azure Active Directory.
+Unify access — reduce the number of usernames and passwords needed to login.
 Ensure admin accounts are only going where they need to go and doing what they need to do.
 Groups can automatically update their membership to ensure only the right people have access to your resources.
-Access security—enable application access security by enforcing rules based multi factor authentication for both on premises and cloud applications.
+Access security — enable application access security by enforcing rules based multi factor authentication for both on premises and cloud applications.

 Microsoft Azure Identity And Access Management